demirelmrtcn/demirelmrtcn/README.md

 # 💫 About Me:
 I'm Mertcan, I graduated from the Department of Statistics at Yıldız Technical University as the third-ranking student of the department and with the distinction of high honors.
 I am interested in Python programming, statistics and data science and I am improving myself on these subjects.
-I'm currently working in Akbank as Data Scientist - Model Development.
+I'm currently working in Akbank as Data Scientist.

 ## 🌐 Socials: